Residential income segregation: A behavioral model of the housing market: Introduction

 Third, we implement a system of \textit{ad-valorem} taxes and subsidies on buyers, and investigate which policy is most effective at fostering social mixing.
 Low-income households receive subsidies, whereas high-income households have to pay a buyer transaction tax.
 Effectively, these policies reduce the income spread between the households, but the effect is different if they target the low-end or the high-end of the income distribution.
 Subsidies directly target the low-income households and make it possible for them to buy properties in previously not affordable neighborhoods.
-Taxes on the contrary reduce the reservation prices of high-income households, but have no significant effect on transaction prices because these are still below the reservation prices of the rich.
+Taxes on the contrary reduce the reservation prices of high-income households, but have no significant effect on transaction prices because transaction prices are still below the reservation prices of the rich.
 Note that in our model the only transmission channel for taxes is through reducing the reservation prices.
 As we assume inelastic global demand, taxes do not crowd out high-income households \citep{dachis2011effects}.\footnote{However, at least for the very top of the income distribution, demand is likely to be quite inelastic if houses are purchased as a primary residence.
-Taxes could instead discourage investors and secondary residence buyers.}
+Taxes could instead discourage investors and secondary residence buyers.} We finally perform a welfare analysis of the different policies, concluding that both subsidies and taxes increase the welfare of poor households at the expense of the welfare of rich households.
+The change in social welfare is negative if one considers a utilitarian welfare function, but it is positive according to a Rawlsian welfare function (see e.g. \citealt{mas1995microeconomic} for definitions of these functions).

+We conclude this introduction relating our model to other ABMs of the housing market, and laying out a roadmap.